 I reused the Sleigh Rides stencil by covering up the ‘s’ on the end.
 Then I custom-printed a few versions of ‘Joy’ on a piece of acetate to see what looks best.

-I cut my chosen stencil from the acetate and stencilled it on.
+I cut my chosen stencil from the acetate the old fashioned way (by hand) and stencilled it on.
 Nothing like a little ‘Joy Ride’ to add some fun to your decor!

 Soon after our first lockdown ended, Hub found this milk can at the Salvation Army Thrift store.

-Because it’s winter, now the milk can is inside sporting a poinsettia for the holidays!
+Because the weather has turned, now the milk can resides inside sporting a poinsettia for the winter season!

 Stencil ideas Tip #9: using unexpected tools for challenging surfaces!

-My new discovery for stencilling challenging surfaces is to use a stylus with a makeup sponge.
+They say necessity is the mother of invention and this project proves it!
+My amazing tip for stencilling challenging surfaces is to use a stylus with a makeup sponge.
 The stylus acts as an extension of your fingers to hold the stencil down as you dab the paint on with a sponge.